tolga9009/suru-plus/features-en.md

 ## Alternative icons

 The most of session and user icons were redesigned by [@darcn181](https://github.com/darcn181).
-In the versions 25 and 30, more and more alternates!
-You can choose one of your alternates.
+In the versions 25 and 30, more and more new alternative icons!
+You can choose one of alternatives:

 ### Apps